naoto0804/pytorch-AdaIN/README.md

 # pytorch-AdaIN

 This is an unofficial pytorch implementation of a paper, Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization [Huang+, ICCV2017].
+I'm really grateful to the [original implementation](https://github.com/xunhuang1995/AdaIN-style) in Torch by the authors, which is very useful.

 ## Requirements
 - Python 3.5+